 For many transport planners and experts, this will be one of the least evident of the strategic building blocks behind the New Mobility Agenda.
 In the first place, because many of these systems or services turn out to be almost invisible to policymakers working in the transport sector.
 These can range from various kinds of taxis and community or specialized transport services, all the way to the kind of chaotic, streets-clogging or almost invisible modes, often dangerous (dangerous, because that is the way we treat them) services such as small private buses, shared taxis, pedicabs, informal carsharing, informal ride sharing, and a range of illegal or arrangements which I can or not they to work for lots of people in many places, but which in most cases and despite their present drawbacks probably need not to be suppressed but rather to be better understood, negotiated, improved in consort with the suppliers, and integrated into the multilevel range of transportation options that are really what is best suited for cities in all parts of the world.

 Strategy 7.
 Frugal economics:

-We are not going to need another round of high cost, low impact investments to make it work.
+We are not going to need another round of high cost, low-impact, slow-impact, no-impact infrastructure investments to make it work.
 We simply take over 50% of the transport related budgets and use it to address projects and reforms that are going to make those big differences in the next several years.